Skip to main content

 Use iframe blocks for <iframe> snippets

-First of all, if the provided snippet starts with <iframe>, you just need to use an iframe block:
+First, if the provided snippet starts with <iframe>, you just need to use an iframe block:

 Within our editor, create a new iframe block, and fill up its URL by copying the src attribute of the provided snippet.